 Driving Under the Influence

-Drunk driving crashes cause one death every 39 minutes.
+Drunk driving incidents cause one death every 39 minutes.
 NHTSA data for 2021 reveals that 13,384 people died in alcohol-related traffic accidents that year.
 Driving under the influence is a criminal act in California, as it is in all U.S. states.
 Over 27,000 people were injured in alcohol-related crashes in 2019, with nearly 1,700 of those occurring in Riverside County.
 All of these deaths were preventable.

 California has one of the highest rates of traffic fatalities related to driving under the influence, with 1,069 deaths equaling 30%.
 Texas had a total of 1,439 deaths which accounted for 40% of traffic fatalities.
 Surprisingly, Montana ranks higher than both of these states at 43%, despite only having a total of 79 alcohol-related traffic deaths.
+In Montana, impaired driving is a significant issue, contributing to 66% of vehicle fatalities.

 Distracted Driving and Negligence